-Just one year after many retirements were reversed in favour of retrofits, the value is soaring, not least thanks to a young British entrepreneur using the mighty jet to lavishly fly passengers across the Atlantic
+Just one year after many retirements were reversed in favour of retrofits, the value and price of the Airbus A380 aircraft is soaring, not least thanks to a young British entrepreneur using the mighty jet to lavishly fly passengers across the Atlantic

 Between 2019 and 2021, seven A380s were scrapped barely halfway through their 20-year life cycle.
 Experts questioned whether A380 airframes had any value at all.